-Input Format
+Text Input/Output Format

-Each line in the place data file consists of a place name, state name, an indication of whether the place is a metropolitan area or a county, an STCOU number if the place is a county, and zero or more years of annual demographic data.
+Each line in the place data text file consists of a place name, state name, an indication of whether the place is a urban area or a county, an STCOU number if the place is a county, and zero or more years of annual demographic data.
 The annual demographic data itself will consist of pairs of year and population.
 Note that the annual demographic data pair (year and population) should be stored in an object of the annual demographic data class, and each annual demographic data object should then belong to a place.
 Also, note that each type of place should be able to have an arbitrary number of annual demographic data entries associated with it.
-Further, note that we will use two very similar but not identical types of place in this assignment: metropolitan areas and counties.
-You should think carefully about how these types of objects (metropolitan areas and counties) will be related to one another in your design.
+Further, note that we will use two very similar but not identical types of place in this assignment: urban areas and counties.
+You should think carefully about how these types of objects (urban areas and counties) will be related to one another in your design.

 In the place data file, each line contains all of the data on a single place.
-Within each line, the data is ordered place name, state name, then either "Metropolitan Statistical Area" (to indicate that the place is a metropolitan area) or "County or equivalent" (to indicate that the place is a county).
-If the place is a county, the next entry will be a five digit STCOU number.
+Within each line, the data is ordered place name, state name, then either "County or equivalent" (to indicate that the place is a county) or one of a small number of terms to describe the urban area (such as "Metropolitan Statistical Area," "Metropolitan Division," and "Micropolitan Statistical Area").
+If the place is an urban area, the descriptive term should be retained in the object, so that it can be written out as needed.
+If the place is a county, the next entry will be a four or five digit STCOU number.
 The STCOU number is a number that combines state (ST) and county (COU) identification numbers.
-The first two digits of the number specify the state (e.g., 01 for "AL") and the remaining three specify the county.
+The first one or two digits of the number specify the state (e.g., 1 for "AL") and the remaining three specify the county.
 The remaining fields are pairs of numbers in which the first number of each pair is a year and the second number is a population.
 All fields of a single line are separated from each other by a comma and a space.
 For example: